Accenture/mercury/guides/CHAPTER-1.md

 # Introduction

-Mercury version 3 is a toolkit for writing composable applications.
+Mercury version 3 is a toolkit for event-driven programming that is the `foundation` for composable application.

 At the platform level, composable architecture refers to loosely coupled platform services, utilities, and business applications.
 With modular design, you can assemble platform components and applications to create